 Eligible Educational Institutions

-All accredited colleges, universities, vocational schools, and other post-secondary institutions qualify as eligible educational institutions.
+All accredited colleges, universities, vocational schools, and other post-secondary institutions qualify as eligible educational institutions with this credit.
 You can use tuition paid to the school for claiming the Lifetime Learning credit if the learning institution is eligible to participate in federal student aid programs through the U.S. Department of Education.

 Qualifying expenses include amounts paid for tuition and any required fees, such as registration and student body fees.
 They do not include books, supplies, equipment, room and board, insurance, student health fees, transportation, or living expenses.

 Who Can Claim the Education Credits?

-If your dependent child is going to college—and if you're paying for it—you can claim the education credit on your tax return.
-If your child is paying for their education themselves, they can claim education credits on their tax return—unless you claim them as a dependent.
+If you have a dependent and the dependent is going to college—and you're the one paying for it—you can claim the education credit on your tax return.
+If your dependent is paying for their education themselves, they can claim education credits on their tax return—unless you claim them as a dependent.

 You can't claim the Lifetime Learning credit if you pay college expenses for someone who isn't your dependent, and you can't claim it if you're married but filing a separate tax return.
-Non-resident aliens can't claim the credit if they don't elect to be treated as resident aliens for tax purposes.
+Non-resident aliens can't claim the credit if they don't elect to be treated as resident aliens for tax purposes, according to the IRS.

 The amount of the Lifetime Learning credit you can claim begins to phase out at certain income limits.
 Your tax credit amount isn't reduced if your modified adjusted gross income (MAGI) is below the phase-out limit, but it will be reduced if your income is more.